Can you get support at university?

 Going to university can be a scary thought whatever age you are, whether you’re making new friends or living away from home for the first time.
 It’s often a time to find yourself and enjoy some time away from home.
 And if you’re living with a disability or have particular needs, this is where we can help.

-We offer professional help with:
+Our personal assistants offer professional help and support with:

 - Supporting students with physical disabilities